vanhoangkha/Networking-fundamentals/Day42_SYSLOG.md

  ![image](https://github.com/psaumur/CCNA/assets/106411237/44a405e5-6cb1-41e3-b408-470afcaccd7e)

-- Logs are essential when troubleshooting issues, examining the cause of incidents, etc.
+- Logs are essential when Khắc phục sự cố issues, examining the cause of incidents, etc.
-- SYSLOG and SNMP are both used for MONITORING and TROUBLESHOOTING of DEVICES.
+- SYSLOG and SNMP are both used for Giám sát and Khắc phục sự cố of DEVICES.
 They are complementary, but their functionalities are different

 ---